Candida auris Infection

 How soon after exposure do symptoms appear?

-Scientists do not know how long it takes for symptoms to appear.
+Scientists do not know how long it takes symptoms to appear.
 It probably varies from patient to patient.

 What is the treatment for Candida auris infection?